 Our approach to Mathematics

 At Woodford, we are using the Abacus scheme of work across all year groups.
-The Abacus 'philosophy' is built around four pillars: place value, number facts (number pairs and bonds, multiplication and division facts), models and images and maths functions (doubling and halving etc).
+The Abacus 'philosophy' is built around four pillars: place value, number facts (number pairs and bonds, multiplication and division facts), models and images and maths functions (such as doubling and halving).

 Key Stage 1